Bikeman868/NPL/docs/OOP_COMPARISON.md

 OOP languages the contract is often defined with the `interface` reserved word, and the implementations of the contract use words like `implements`.

-Again, there is no direct equivalent.
+Again, there is no direct equivalent in NPL.
 Interfaces define a collection of methods that take certain parameters and return perticular types.
 If you think of the parameters to a method being similar to a message in NPL, then every NPL message is an interface with just one method, and any process that is able to process that message implements the intarface.